lilistasos/CECS-327-Project/README.md

 2. Install dependencies (see below)
 3. Ensure you have the dataset file: `data/DisneylandReviews.csv`
 4. Run: `python3 main.py`
-5. Select either the Single (5 minutes - faster - recommended) or Average (15 minutes - better accuracy)
+5. Select either the Single (4 minutes - faster - recommended) or Average (12 minutes - better accuracy)

 ## Requirements
 Python:
 3.8 or higher

-OS:
+Operating System:
-any
+Any

 IDE:
 PyCharm (recommend),